 Jetting off on holiday in the coming months?
 Taking a vacation can be one of the most exciting periods of anyone’s year – but the costs do tend to rack up.
 Travel isn’t cheap, and neither is the cost of living in most countries.
-Here are five essential tips to help you keep your costs as low as possible, so you can enjoy your vacation without breaking the bank!
+Here are five essential tips to help you keep your costs as low as possible, so you can enjoy your trip without breaking the bank!

 Avoid Tourist Areas

-Travel in down periods
+Travel in Off-Season

 Some of their top tips include: